 All connections, fittings, or components not specifically certified with an allowable leakrate shall not leak.
 Vapor leaks may be determined by the use of commercial leak detection solution, or by bagging individual components, when the vapor containment space of the underground storage tank is subjected to a non-zero gauge pressure.
 (Note: leak detection solution will detect vapor leaks only when a positive gauge pressure exists).
 The absence of liquid leaks may be verified by visual inspection for seepage or drips.

-PHASE II PERFORMANCE STANDARDS AND SPECIFICATIONS APPLICABLE TO BALANCE VAPOR RECOVERY SYSTEMS
+Phase II Performance Standards and Specifications Applicable to Balance Vapor Recovery Systems

 Table 5-1 summarizes the performance standards and specifications specifically applicable to Phase II Balance vapor recovery systems.
 These systems are also subject to all of the standards and specifications in Sections 3 and 4, and the applicable requirements in Sections 7 and 8.

-Table 5-1 Phase II Performance Standards and Specifications APPLICABLE TO PHASE II BALANCE VAPOR RECOVERY SYSTEMS
+Table 5-1 Phase II Performance Standards and Specifications Appliable to Phase II Balance Vapor Recovery Systems